 Other Crypto Legislation on the Table

-The Virtual Currency Tax Fairness Act of 2020 would join other bills in Congress aimed at providing transparency to the cryptocurrency and blockchain markets.
+The Virtual Currency Tax Fairness Act of 2020 would join other bills in Congress aimed at providing transparency to the blockchain technology and crypto market.
 While some of these bills seek to ease regulatory requirements, others aim to limit crypto’s use as an alternative to fiat currencies and regulate potential illegal uses of cryptocurrencies.

 Significant legislation under consideration includes:

-- Cryptocurrency Act of 2020: The bill would identify three types of digital assets and designate the federal agency responsible for providing regulatory guidance.
-FinCEN would regulate crypto-currencies, the CFTC would regulate crypto-commodities, and the SEC would regulate crypto-securities.
+The Cryptocurrency Act of 2020 would identify three types of digital assets and designate the federal agency responsible for providing regulatory guidance.
+FinCEN would regulate cryptocurrencies, the CFTC would regulate crypto-commodities, and the SEC would regulate crypto-securities.

-- Stablecoins Are Securities Act: The bill would subject so-called stablecoins, which work as a non-volatile source of stable value, to regulation under the Securities Act.
+The bill would subject so-called stablecoins, which work as a non-volatile source of a stable value, to regulation under the Securities Act.